 Organic lemon balm seeds produce an aromatic perennial herb 12-24 inches (30-60 cm) tall with angular stems, prominently veined leaves and small cream-colored flowers.
 The leaves have a gentle minty lemon-like scent that adds a unique flavor to classic food.
-Try lemon balm tea – it has a calming effect that improves sleep and mental performance.The biodegradable capsules contain non-GMO, certified organic seeds inside a mineral growth medium.
+Try lemon balm tea – it has a calming effect that improves sleep and mental performance.The biodegradable Seed Pods contain non-GMO, certified organic seeds inside a mineral growth medium.

 The aromatic leaves of lemon balm can be used to increase the flavors of green salads, fruit salads, desserts, ice cream, soups, sauces, white meat and fish.
 Lemon balm leaves are often used to flavor herbal teas – often in combination with other herbs such as peppermint and spearmint.
 Lemon balm adds flavor and color to herbal fruit drinks, punches, and cocktails.
 Even the sweet-scented flowers are distilled to make Eau de Carmes – a popular herbal tonic that has been formulated by the Carmelite nuns from the Abbey of St Just in the 14th century.